-Do you want to focus better when working and be productive?
+Do you want to focus better and be more productive when working or studying?
 Then here is my secret: it's all in the music.
 Not pop music, although that's certainly great for driving or cleaning.
-Classical music, specifically the baroque period, is what's going to help you with focusing on work.
-I actually wrote over 1000 lines of code while listening to the albums I'm going to recommend to you.
-I bought a bunch of albums so I could focus better, and these are the ones that worked best.
+Classical music, specifically the baroque period, is what's going to help you when working or studying.
+I wrote over 1000 lines of code while listening to these MP3 music albums I'm going to recommend to you.
+Of all the music I own, these instrumental baroque pieces are the ones that worked best for focus and concentration.

-I'll move on in just a second to the albums that worked best for focusing, but for now I'd also like to add a few tips for how to listen
+I'll move on in just a second to the playlist of albums that worked best for focusing, but for now I'd also like to add a few tips for how to listen when studying or working

-I personally like to buy my MP3's from Amazon, because I can then listen to them on any device.
+I like to buy my MP3's from Amazon, because I can then listen to them on any device.
 Some other MP3 services only allow you to listen on the device from which you bought them.
-Also, Amazon usually lets you preview (pre-hear?) audio of brief clips from the tracks so you can decide whether you like it before buying.
-This really helped me when picking my music.
-But that's just me, at the end of the day it doesn't matter where you choose to purchase your music from so long as it helps you concentrate.
+At the end of the day it doesn't matter where you choose to purchase your music from so long as it helps you concentrate.

 My absolute top recommendation is The Best of Baroque.
-It worked so well for focusing that I wrote more than half of my coding project listening to this one.
+This MP3 album worked so well for focusing that I wrote more than half of my coding project listening to this one.
 It's a joy to listen to, very uplifting and positive while not being in the least distracting.

-These pieces have a slight "goofiness" to them, mostly due to the Jew's harp, which helped keep everything upbeat and fun, even when I was dealing with very challenging bits of my coding project.
+These pieces have a slight goofiness to them, mostly due to the Jew's harp, which helped keep everything upbeat and fun, even when I was dealing with very challenging bits of my coding project.
 This music made me feel like I could make large swathes of progress even in the most difficult work.
 The music here itself hangs together beautifully like most of the music from this era.
 The unusual instruments do not in any way take away from the intrinsic beauty of this music, they merely add an element of quirkiness and fun.
 The MP3 music in this album will help with efficiency and productivity.

 If you're comfortable with just one composer and just one instrument, I recommend Bach: Great Organ Favorites.
 Now, after the 3 albums above, I typically take a break from work if I haven't already.
 So this one is something I'd listen to at the start of a new session of work.

-The music is high quality - you can never go wrong with Bach if you're needing to focus.
+The music is high quality - you can never go wrong with Bach if you need to concentrate.
 The organist is amazing.
 I'd like to add that if you found album number 2 on my list a little too weird (the one with Jew's harp), then you'll love this Bach one, it's a little more serious-sounding.
-On the other hand, if you absolutely loved album number 2 then you might find the Bach a little too serious.
 I like them both though.
 The music in this album helps you be productive and concentrate the whole time.

 You might find you like to switch which album you listen to each time, or you might prefer to start with one specific album.
 You might wind up making a playlist, or just listening to your tracks in the order they came.
 Play around with your approach and find out what works best for you for concentrating.
-Listening to baroque music made a huge difference to me, and I bet it will for you too.
+Listening to instrumental baroque music can really help with concentration and productivity.